Foulest/Chatter/README.md

 ## Usage

-Chatter's main usage is allowing chat to play video games like Pokemon by themselves, but it can also be used for other purposes.
+Chatter's main usage is allowing Twitch chat to play video games like Pokemon by themselves, but it can also be used for other purposes.
 Chatter also has a random inputs mode that will randomly press keys and move the mouse around the screen.
 This mode does not require Twitch chat to function.